joachimhviid/discord-stats/data/README.md

+Create your postgres database and create the tables defined in `table-definitions.sql`.

+Setup your .env variables.

 Unzip your Discord data package into the `input` folder.

-If `input` does not exist, create it and then put the contents of your data package inside
+Run `pnpm dev` from this folder.